PostgreSQL WAL Files Settings

 Note that if you plan to select the System user without password file (peer) authentication method at the step 3 of this procedure, you can add a user account in the Credentials Manager without specifying the password for the account.

-- In the Specifies user is section, specify how the user will authenticate against the PostgreSQL instance:
+- In the Specified user is section, specify how the user will authenticate against the PostgreSQL instance:

-- Select Database user with password file (.pgpass) if the password for the account that you specified at the step 2 is defined in the .pgpass configuration file on the PostgreSQL VM.
+- Select Database user with password file (.pgpass) if the password for the account you specified at the step 2 is defined in the .pgpass configuration file on the PostgreSQL VM.
+The password file must be located in the user's home directory.
 For more information about the password file, see PostgreSQL documentation.

 - Select System user without password file (peer) if you want Veeam Backup & Replication to use the peer authentication method.
-In this case, Veeam Backup & Replication will use the OS account as the PostgreSQL account.
+In this case, Veeam Backup & Replication will use the account you specified at the step 2 as the OS account and as the PostgreSQL account to connect to PostgreSQL.
 For more information about the peer authentication method, see PostgreSQL documentation.

 If you have added a new PostgreSQL account and want to use it with the peer authentication method, make sure that you have added this account as a Linux user with sufficient permissions.